wurunduk/crashday-center/source/_posts/paint-net-tips-and-tricks.md

 As for Settings go, you'll be using the Invert Mask option sometimes aswell, since you may mix up what black and white stands for occasionally, and this is an easy way to fix it without needing to go back to the original image.

 ![](/media/a-mask-invert.png)

+## Applying to liveries

+So how do you use this for liveries?
+Well, you can only get the body texture onto the livery by using the technique above, which includes flattening the layers, getting rid of the livery's transparency in the process, which means no paintable parts ingame.

+So to get around it, we are gonna use the Alpha Mask plugin, exactly like it's demonstrated above.

+ First, before you `Flatten` the layers, copy the livery to your clipboard, and paste it to a new paint.net window, which canvas's size is the same as the livery's.

+Then, create a new layer, put it below the livery's layer, and color it fully, 000 Black.
+For the livery layer, open Hue/Saturation in the Adjustments panel, and put the Lightness slider all the way to the right, this will make it a 255, fully white color.
+After you `Flatten (Shift+Ctrl+F)` these layers, it will be the image that you'll use as an Alpha Mask, by either saving this image as a bitmap/`.bmp,` or copying it to your clipboard.

+To make use of it, proceed back to the livery's window, and provided you set the Layer Type to `Multiply`, you can `Flatten` it.
+Navigate to `Effects`, then down to `Alpha Mask`.
+If you saved the image, open the `.bmp` with `Browse...`, if you have it on your clipboard then just have `Paste From Clipboard` checked.
+You don't need to check any of the other options, unless you mixed up the colors in your alpha mask, in which case `Invert Mask`.

+And that's it.
+It's best used for final livery compiles, as it's a longer process then just simply previewing the livery in a non-paintable, but quick flattened way.